Example

 That meant scheduling stayed slower than it should have been, and the owner kept stepping in just to keep intake moving.

-The first useful move was not a giant platform migration.
+The first step was not a giant platform migration.
 It was one clearer intake path, one tighter qualification layer, and a more consistent next-step route into scheduling or follow-up.

 That kind of cleanup tends to reduce rework quickly because the team stops rediscovering missing information late in the process.